My (Not So Really) Short Profile

 I received M.S. and M.A. degrees in statistics and psychology from the University of Illinois, Urbana-Champaign, where I also completed my Ph.D. in 2004, specializing in statistical methods as used in the social, behavioral, and health sciences.
 I then moved back to Europe (Bush got reelected – kinda left me no choice) and started working at Maastricht University in the Netherlands, first in the Department of Methodology and Statistics and now in the Department of Psychiatry and Neuropsychology.

 As a statistician, my research involves the comparison of existing and the development of new methods for the analysis of data generated in various fields of research.
-I am primarily interested in the methodological aspects of systematic reviews and the statistical methods used for meta-analyses, but my interests more generally encompass the design and analysis of longitudinal and multilevel studies using appropriate random-effects and mixed-effects models.
+I am primarily interested in the methodological aspects of systematic reviews and the statistical methods used for meta-analyses, but my interests more generally encompass the design and analysis of longitudinal and multilevel studies using appropriate mixed-effects models.
 If that sounds like a bunch of gobbledygook to you, just remember that data science is the sexiest job of the 21st century – rawr!

-Probably the most useful contribution of my academic career – at least the one that I think had the most impact – has been the creation of the metafor package, a free and open-source add-on for conducting meta-analyses with the statistical software environment R. A paper published in the Journal of Statistical Software (Viechtbauer, 2010a) describing the package has been cited over 10,000 times (which is likely to reflect only a fraction of its actual use).
+Probably the most useful contribution of my academic career – at least the one that I think had the most impact – has been the creation of the metafor package, a free and open-source add-on for conducting meta-analyses with the statistical software environment R. A paper published in the Journal of Statistical Software (Viechtbauer, 2010a) describing the package has been cited over 15,000 times (which is likely to reflect only a fraction of its actual use).
 More information about the package and its ongoing development can be found on the metafor package website.

 Within the Department of Psychiatry and Neuropsychology, I provide statistical/methodological support for my colleagues and try to provide living proof that statisticians can be pretty friendly and socially adapted individuals after all (p = .07, but this definitely suggests a trend bordering on statistical significance).
 The research conducted within the department is focused on the mechanisms through which interactions between individuals and their environments contribute to the development of major psychiatric disorders and somatic comorbidity.